oasis-tcs/odata-specs/odata-json-format/16 Bound Function.md

 ```
 :::

+Inside a batch request the common expressions can also be value references
+starting with `$`, as introduced in [OData-Protocol, section 11.7.6](#ODataProtocol).

 Non-binding parameters that are nullable or annotated with the term
 [`Core.OptionalParameter`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#OptionalParameter) defined in
 [OData-VocCore](#ODataVocCore) MAY be omitted from the request body.